 KALW is a pioneer educational station licensed to the San Francisco Unified School District broadcasting since September 1, 1941 – the oldest non-commercial FM signal west of the Mississippi.

 After 70 years in service to this community, KALW is focused on creating the next generation of public media, bringing new voices to the air and reaching out to the diverse communities of the Bay Area.

-- Provide listeners with independent, credible news and information from a variety of local, national and international sources.
+- Providing listeners with independent, credible news and information from a variety of local, national and international sources.

-- Produce local programs that connect listeners to their communities and that highlight the music, arts, and literature of the San Francisco Bay Area.
+- Producing local programs that connect listeners to their communities and that highlight the music, arts, and literature of the San Francisco Bay Area.

-- Support the educational mission of the San Francisco Unified School District by informing the public about the San Francisco schools and creating opportunities for student learning in radio.
+- Supporting the educational mission of the San Francisco Unified School District by informing the public about the San Francisco schools and creating opportunities for learning in radio.

 KALW: 70 Years of Innovation

 In 2011, KALW celebrates 70 years on the air, making it one of the oldest FM stations in the country.
 From the beginning, KALW was a pioneering broadcaster, and for the past 40 years it has played an important role in the development of public radio.
 At 70, KALW continues to experiment and innovate, reflecting the spirit of this remarkable community.

 After demonstrating its experimental “frequency modulation” radio technology at the 1939-40 San Francisco International Exposition on Treasure Island, RCA sold its equipment and transmitter to the San Francisco public schools.
 In March of 1941, the FCC licensed KALW to go on the air as the first FM station west of the Mississippi.
 On September 1st, regular broadcasts begin from studios at Gompers High School.
 Early programs included "Operetta Gems," "Where To Go in San Francisco," "Luncheon Music" and "Know Your City Government."